GPTP-workshop/gptp-workshop.github.io/index.md

 ### Meeting Location

-The 2024 meeting location will be at the main campus of University of Michigan, LSA Building, ground floor, 500 S State St, Ann Arbor.
+The 2024 meeting location will be at the main campus of University of Michigan, Weiser Hall, 10th floor, 500 Church Street, Ann Arbor.
 A (for-fee) parking garage is available nearby.

 <!--